 As we etched closer to the Australia-ASEAN Youth Summit, we turned our attention to the two most discussed topics for student delegates- migrations and entrepreneurship.
 These were the two topics discussed in the ASEAN Youth Forum 3 on September 7 at VU Flinders.

 The first topic – migration, shed light on issues that have been worrying due to the high number of skilled professionals exiting rather than entering the ASEAN region.
 Yapit Japoetra from YNJ Migration Consulting shared his experience in helping people in getting their permanent residency in Australia so that they can contribute their skills in a different environment such as Australia and the reasons behind why these students desired to travel to Australia to start a career.

-These two topics, entrepreneurship and migration were discussed by the delegates with a role-play system as if everyone represented ASEAN member countries in a regional youth forum.
-At the end of the day, the ideas from delegates were discussed and explored to determine how the youth can do its part especially through entreprenuership to bring ASEAN to greater heights.
+These two topics, entrepreneurship and migration were discussed by the delegates with a role-playing system as if everyone represented ASEAN member countries in a regional youth forum.
+At the end of the day, the ideas from delegates were discussed and explored to determine how the youth can do its part, especially through entrepreneurship to bring ASEAN to greater heights.